Small business ideas that actually work in 2026

 Online business ideas

 Online businesses let you reach customers anywhere without the overhead of a physical location.
-These ideas work well if you're comfortable with technology and want the flexibility to work from anywhere with an internet connection.
+These ideas work well if you are comfortable with technology and want the flexibility to work from anywhere.
 You can learn more about how to start an online business to get a head start.

 Online store